Customer Success Manager at Onomondo

-Improving your unit economics
+Improving the unit economics of micro-mobility

 Strong fleet management

 In our experience, sustainable profits are achieved when micro-mobility services effectively manage their fleet of vehicles.
+Here are some examples of how a connectivity provider can help with fleet management.

-The ability to manage a Fleet at a global level can be competitive advantage.
+The ability to manage a fleet at a global level can be competitive advantage.

 Micro-mobility businesses also need a way to send software updates to vehicles even after they’ve been deployed – otherwise, they risk vehicles being recalled, which at scale is costly.

-Perhaps most importantly, a value-driven cost structure is necessary for the longevity of a micro-mobility business.
-Unnecessary costs — like connectivity fees on unused vehicles, and excessive data transmissions, for example — can all lead to high expenses, without adding any value to your service.
+Finally, a value-driven cost structure is necessary for the longevity of a micro-mobility business.
+Unnecessary costs – like connectivity fees on unused vehicles, and excessive data transmissions, for example – can all lead to high expenses, without adding any value to your service.

 Scaling at Speed

 Without a scalable network provider, you risk having to switch hundreds of micro-mobility vehicles to a new network after they’ve already been deployed.
+Something that generally requires physical access to the device itself.

 The need to scale is at a global level.